Filter, Rewrite, and Scraper Rules

 replace_title("search-term"|"replace-term")

-Miniflux includes a set of default rules for some websites, but you could define your own rules.
+Miniflux includes a set of predefined rules for some websites, but you can define your own rules.

 On the feed edit page, enter your custom rules in the field “Rewrite Rules” like this: